markobenjak/vintage-garage/README.md

 - i18n

 ## Deployment
-The application is deployed and accessible at [specific URL].
-You can visit the live site [here](hhttps://markobenjak.github.io/vintage-garage/).
+The application is deployed and accessible at [https://markobenjak.github.io/vintage-garage/].
+You can visit [Vintage Garage Vinkovic](hhttps://markobenjak.github.io/vintage-garage/) here.